CeriW/pokediscoverer/README.md

 ## Legal

-All pokemon info displayed is Copyright The Pokémon Company.
+All info and images are © The Pokemon Company and Nintendo